Sapporo Television Broadcasting: 2000s

 On April 7, 2000, the Sapporo Media Park "Spica" invested by the network officially opened, becoming an important cultural base in Sapporo.
 However, due to continued losses, STV withdrew from operating Spica in 2007 (parts of the Spica building was later demolished by the following year).
 Since 2003, STV was number 1 in TV ratings.
 On July 13, 2005, STV separated its radio operations into a wholly owned subsidiary, STV Radio.

 On June 1, 2006, STV started digital broadcasting (which expanded its digital relay stations in its sub-prefectures by the following year.
 However, due to the increase in investment in digital TV equipment, Sapporo TV suffered a loss for the first time since its broadcast in 2006.
 Analog broadcasting then ended on July 24, 2011.
 As of 2019, STV has been number 1 in TV ratings for 12 years, with its all-day ratings also number 1 for 27 years since 1993 continuing to set the longest record in Japan.

 2020s

 On November 29, 2024, STV, alongside fellow NNN/NNS affiliates Yomiuri TV, Chukyo TV and Fukuoka Broadcasting System announced that it would combine and integrate its management operations to form a holding company known as Yomiuri Chukyo FS Broadcasting Holdings Corp. with its offices being located at NTVHD's headquarters in Minato, Tokyo.
-The merger, classified as a joint stock transfer is expected to close on April 1, 2025 pending approval from the Ministry of Internal Affairs and Communications.
+The merger, classified as a joint stock transfer closed on April 1, 2025 pending approval from the Ministry of Internal Affairs and Communications.
 Unlike a full restructuring of either STV, YTV, CTV and FBS, all four broadcasters would become wholly owned subsidiaries of the combined company with its operations, including its corporate functions remaining intact.
 The sale was approved by the shareholders of all four broadcasters, including STV on December 24th of that year.